Kernix13/node-npm-basics/webpack.config.js.md

 ```
 This is to  go in the `rules` array which is inside the `module` object.
 It gets 2 properties: 1) called `test` and it gets a RegEx, 2) then `use` which is an array for the packages with obejcts inside with properties of `loader` and `options` and `postcssOptions` which is an object that has a `plugins` property which calls the variable on line 9.

-Lines 30-37 sets a variable called `pages` to an fe-extra method called `readdirSync` which returns an array of every file in the app folder: `filter` only returns html files, `map` will let us generate a new array based on the filter array.
+Lines 30-37 sets a variable called `pages` to an `fs-extra` method called `readdirSync` which returns an array of every file in the app folder: `filter` only returns html files, `map` will let us generate a new array based on the filter array.
 We don’t want just an array of file names, we want an array of multiple html webpack plugins – we want to use the webpack plugin once for each of out html templates.

 ```js
 let pages = fse.readdirSync('./app').filter(function (file) {